Motti789/car_api/README.md

 ---
 Fork and clone this repository to your local machine.

-In your terminal, navigate to the "backend" directory and install the dependencies by executing the below command in your terminal:
+In your terminal, navigate to the backend directory and install the dependencies by executing the below command in your terminal:
 $ bundle install

-then execute "rails s" to start the server.
+Then execute "rails s" to start the server.

-Then, navigate to the "frontend" directory and open index.html
+Then, navigate to the frontend directory and open index.html

 Usage
 ---